 Order and Stability

 The most fundamental element of the checkered pattern is the grid.
-Our brains are wired to seek order and predictability.
-The regular arrangement of squares in a checkerboard pattern activates this innate human need for structure.
+Our brains are wired to seek order and predictability, and the regular arrangement of squares in a checkerboard pattern activates this innate human need for structure.
 This sense of order translates into a feeling of:

 Balance